artemmavrin/latex-homework/examples/README.md

-# More Examples
+# Examples

-These PDFs were all produced from `example.tex` by just using different options of the `homework` class.
+These PDFs were all produced from [example.tex](example.tex) by just using different options of the `homework` class.

 ### `example-00.pdf`